“The world breaks everyone and afterward many are [beautiful] in the broken places.”

 Kintsugi is the art of repairing broken pottery.
 Artisans mend the chips and cracks of bowls and saucers, pitchers and jars using lacquer mixed with gold dust.

-They intend to highlight the broken places.
+Their intention is to highlight the broken places.
 Beauty emerges from the distinctive broken places of each individual object.

 Not so for the Japanese.

-Grace abides with these delicate, vulnerable creatures as they grow and mature.
+Love abides with these delicate, vulnerable creatures as they grow and mature.
 As they pass from youthful powers to fading sight, hairy ears, and turkey necks.
 As they stumble and gasp for breath and howl from the pain of wounded flesh and shattered hearts.

-God never intended for the fragile things of this world to retain the pristine condition of a newborn.
+God never intended for the frail things of this world to retain the pristine condition of a newborn.
 The living God means for us to live.
 And living inevitably brings with it wear and breakage.